 Day 4: Yudanaka Onsen & the "snow monkeys" - 1 night

 Journey through rural Japan to the traditional hot spring village nestled in the mountains of Nagano.
 A short walk takes us to visit the "snow monkeys", bathing in the hot springs.
 The monkeys started coming to warm themselves in the outdoor springs here over 40 years ago, and a local lodge owner built them their own bath after feeling sorry for them during the cold winters.
 Our accommodation in nearby Yudanaka has its own natural hot spings (humans only!), where you can relax this evening.

 Over the next two days we walk in the remote Kiso valley, exploring rural Japan, an area of the country that few overseas visitors reach.
 We walk by day from village to village, staying by night in small, family‐run country inns (ryokan) and country guesthouses (minshuku).
 We carry our overnight items in a small daypack, while our luggage is taken ahead to Kyoto.
-We start near Midono, one of the 11 'post-towns' along the Kiso valley section of the Nakasendo, at Nagiso.
+We start near Nagiso, one of the 11 'post-towns' along the Kiso valley section of the Nakasendo.
 Post-towns were resting places, where travellers could find accommodation as they walked between Kyoto and Edo (now Tokyo).
 In days past this route was used by traders, feudal lords, and samurai as they made their way to and from the imperial capital.
 We walk to the charming post town of Tsumago.
-After some time to explore the town and a short rest, we continue walking an additional 30 minutes to O-Tsumago.

 The next day is a lovely walk from Tsumago to Magome.
 After some free time to explore Tsumago in the morning, we continue our journey over the Magome Pass, to the small village of Magome.
 Here we stay overnight in a minshuku, where our friendly host may introduce us to ‘minyo’, traditional rural dances and singing.